Divyanshi4635/CampReSell/README.md

-## BuyAndSell — Android App
+## CampReSell — Android App

-BuyAndSell is an Android application for listing items for sale and discovering items to buy.
+CampReSell is an Android application for listing items for sale and discovering items to buy.
 This repository contains the Android app source built with Android Studio and Gradle.

 ### Key Features
 - Browse and search listings